 - Automatic Silver Elite Status.
 Ability to earn Gold Elite status if you spend $35,000 or more in eligible purchases in a calendar year

 - Receive 15 Elite Night Credits to be used to reach the next level of status.
+This can currently be stacked with the 15-night credits from a Marriott Bonvoy Business card for automatic Gold status and a jump towards Platinum.

 - Receive 1 Free Night Award every year after your Card account anniversary.
 The award can be used for one night (redemption level at or under 35,000 points) at a participating hotel.
-Select hotels have resort fees
+Select hotels have resort fees.

 - No Foreign Transaction Fees